Fuzzy simplicial sets and their application to geometric data analysis: Introduction

-As one can see, even though the Sing functor is employed, the Re functor never maps the merged fuzzy simplicial set back to a metric space because the final form in $\bo{Euc}$ is obtained indirectly via gradient descent.\footnote{Since the form of the Sing-functor is agnostic to the choice of the metric category, UMAP in principle works both in $\mathbf{UM}$ and $\mathbf{EPMet}$.} Therefore a natural question is whether one could make use of the Re functor to walk along the alternative path that is visualized with dashed lines in Diagram \eqref{diag:umapAlternative}, where $\te{merge}_{\bo{UM}}:=\te{Re}\circ\te{merge}_{\bo{sFuz}}\circ\te{Sing}^N$, and use a metric embedding method to obtain an alternative embedding in $\bo{Euc}$.
-(Note that, depending on the embedding method, the diagram \eqref{diag:umapAlternative} might not commute.)
-Can one derive explicit formulas for the computations involved in this alternative path and implement an algorithm that makes use of them? \end{enumerate} To resolve \ref{q1}, we show in Section \ref{sec:DiscreteApprox} that radial distances in Riemann normal coordinates are well approximated by Euclidean distances in small neighborhoods and combine this idea with convergence proofs provided in \cite{Bernstein00}.
-An important difference to Lemma 1 is, however, that this justification does not require the uniformity assumption or any kind of normalization.\\ \ref{q2} is answered affirmatively by reconsidering the adjunction introduced in \cite{McInnes18} as one of all possible adjunctions between $\bo{UM}$ and $\bo{sFuz}$ or $\bo{EPMet}$ and $\bo{sFuz}$, the existence of which is shown in Propositions \ref{prop:functorialityOfRe}, \ref{prop:KanExtension} and \ref{prop:umapReIsFunWithCodUM}.
-This reconsidered adjunction is the skeleton adjunction that we already mentioned above in connection to persistent homology and Proposition \ref{prop:simplifySpivaksIdea}.\\ We also provide a positive answer to \ref{q3} and describe general recursive merge operations in $\bo{sFuz}$ in Section \ref{sec:TheMergeFunctors}.\\ With those general merge operations at hand, and the derivation of an explicit formula for the Re functor of the skeleton adjunction provided in Proposition \ref{prop:realizationOfFuzzySimpSet}, that, among other things, requires a more explicit description of the colimit in $\bo{UM}$ provided in Proposition \ref{prop:colimitUM}, we can finally provide an answer to \ref{q4}.
-In particular, Proposition \ref{prop:mergeUM} describes how to directly perform the merge operation inside of the category $\bo{UM}$ and Section \ref{sec:application} provides the description of a concrete algorithm for computing this merge and the embedding into some Euclidean space for dimension reduction or data visualization purposes.
-It turns out that upon choosing a particularly simple merge operation and a particularly simple, unnormalized metric for the local neighborhoods, the alternative pathway recovers the Isomap algorithm proposed in \cite{Tenenbaum00}.
-At the same time, our derivation shows how to naturally incorporate the local distances used in UMAP into the alternative pathway, which then yields a natural combination of the two methods.
-We note that we use classical and (non-)metric MDS as possible embedding methods in the final step of the alternative pathway but that the theory derived for the merge operation in $\bo{UM}$ does not depend on that choice in any way and that other choices for the final embedding step are certainly possible. \\ Since our algorithm represents a combination of Isomap and UMAP, and takes place entirely in the category $\bo{UM}$, we decided to call it \textbf{IsUMap}.
-Our preliminary simulations displayed in Figure \ref{fig:comparisonUMAPandIsumap} show that, even though IsUMap is less useful for clustering data of high-dimensional spaces, it distorts the data manifolds less, while retaining the capability of uniformizing the data distribution if desired.
-While UMAP is sometimes criticized for displaying structures that are not inherent to the data but merely artifacts of the method, IsUMap adheres very closely to its theoretical description, which helps to interpret its visual results.
-We provide a more refined analysis of the reasons for the observed differences in Section \ref{sec:application}.
+As one can see, even though the Sing functor is employed, the Re functor never maps the merged fuzzy simplicial set back to a metric space because the final form in $\bo{Euc}$ is obtained indirectly via gradient descent.\footnote{Since the form of the Sing-functor is agnostic to the choice of the metric category, UMAP in principle works both in $\mathbf{UM}$ and $\mathbf{EPMet}$.} Therefore a natural question is whether one could make use of the Re functor to walk along the alternative path that is visualized with dashed lines in Diagram \eqref{diag:umapAlternative}, where $\top_{\bo{UM}}:=\te{Re}\circ\te{merge}_{\bo{sFuz}}\circ\te{Sing}^N$ denotes the T-conorm combination (or T-combination, for short) of (uber) metric spaces, and use a metric embedding method to obtain an alternative embedding in $\bo{Euc}$.
+(We choose the name T-combination because t-conorms are ultimately defining $\te{merge}_{\bo{sFuz}}$ as we explain in Section \ref{sec:TheMergeFunctors}, which in turn define $\top_{\bo{UM}}$.)
+The question arising from this analysis is whether one can derive explicit formulas for the computations involved in this alternative path and implement an algorithm that makes use of them? \end{enumerate} To resolve \ref{q1}, we show in Section \ref{sec:DiscreteApprox} that radial distances in Riemann normal coordinates are well approximated by Euclidean distances in small neighborhoods and combine this idea with convergence proofs provided in \cite{Bernstein00}.
+An important difference to Lemma 1 is, however, that this justification does not require the uniformity assumption or any kind of normalization.